LeoBrcina/AndroidProjectRepo/README.md

 **Formula 1 Data** is a full-featured Android application built in **Kotlin**.
 It provides an intuitive and modern interface for exploring historical Formula 1 seasons, results, driver standings, constructor standings, race schedules, and race details.

-The application integrates the **Ergast Developer API** and includes extensive offline capabilities using **Room database caching**, background workers, and scheduled notifications.
+The application integrates the **NOW DEPRECATED Ergast Developer API** and includes extensive offline capabilities using **Room database caching**, background workers, and scheduled notifications.

 This project demonstrates mastery of Android development, including: